 TABLE B5 General Aviation Overnight Visitors Camarillo Airport

 Item Annual Value

 Transient AC Arrivals 15,595

 Overnight Transient AC 3,119

 Avg.
-Party Size 2.2
+Party Size2.2

 Number of Visitors 6,862

 Average Stay (Days) 2.0

 Visitor Days 13,724

 Spending per Aircraft \$893

-Total Expenditures\$2,785,000
+Total Expenditures \$2,785,000

 Source: Derived from FAA Data, Camarillo Airport Records and GA Visitor Survey

 The average party size was 2.2 persons and the average overnight travel party stayed in the area for 2.0 days.
 There were 6,862 overnight visitors for the year, with a combined total of 13,724 visitor days.
 Spending per travel party per overnight aircraft averaged \$893.
 Total spending by all GA overnight visitors summed to \$2.8 million for the year.

-Table B6 shows the percentage distribution of outlays by overnight travel parties at Camarillo Airport.
+Separate analyses were conducted for those GA visitors with an overnight stay and those whose visit was one day or less in duration.
+Information on visiting general aviation aircraft was derived from a mail survey of visiting aircraft owners and pilots.
+Visitors Table B6 shows the percentage distribution of outlays by overnight travel parties at Camarillo Airport.
 Lodging accounts for 36 percent of visitor spending, averaging \$320 per aircraft travel party.